jimmyroro/Trivia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses React version 17.0.1

 ## To run the app
-get into the appropriate directory: cd trivia
+Clone the repository, then get into the appropriate directory: cd trivia

 install local dependencies: yarn install \
-  -you can also use: npm install \
   -Dependencies can be found in the package.json

+run the build command to create the build: yarn run build

 run the app in development mode: yarn start \
-  -you can also use: npm start \
   -Open [http://localhost:3000](http://localhost:3000) to view it in the browser.